Emergent Stage 0

 Addition: Both players roll the dice and add the two numbers together.
 The first player to call out the correct answer wins.

 Up to Ten: Each player draws 4 circles and writes a different number in each circle.
 Use 4, 5, 6, 7, 8 or 9.
 Throw two die (dice).
 If the numbers thrown can be added to make one of the numbers in the circle, cover it up.
-The winner is the first to cover all circles.
+The winner is the first to cover all circles. - Domino Games:

 Concentration: Players take turns to flip over two dominoes.
-If the total number of spots on both tiles totals 12 the player removes them and takes another turn.
+If the total number of spots on both tiles totals 12 the player removes them and takes another turn. - Card Games:

 Number Snap: Players turn over the top card from their face-down pile.
 They match cards and race to be the first to call “Snap!”